 4.3 Easy kids Hanukkah Crafts: Popsicle Stick Star of David

-By playing this super fun and educational Hanukkah activity for kids with your little ones you will not just create a good moment.
+By playing this super fun and educational Hanukkah activity with your little ones you will not just create a good moment.

 You will strengthen the relationship between parent to child and child to parent.
 In addition, you will be helping your children develop important skills like counting, learning shapes, and fine motor skills.